kon-ham/kon-ham.github.io/_posts/2021-11-12-practical-object-oriented-design-ch2.md

 Regardless of whether or not we use `Struct`, we want to be sure that we hide away messy data or references to complicated structured collections.
 ## On Classes

-Ultimately our object oriented application is made up of objects and the messages that pass between them, but the most visibile organizational structure of is the class.
+Our object oriented application is made up of objects and the messages that pass between them, but the most visibile organizational structure of is the class.

 A class should do the smallest possible useful thing: we call this having single responsibility.